Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 How to get to the Louvre by bike

-Vélib public bicycles| ©I, Rcsmit
+Vélib public bikes| ©I, Rcsmit

-Vélib public bicycles| ©I, Rcsmit
+Vélib public bikes| ©I, Rcsmit

-For this, the public bicycle rental service velib will be able to help you, as I doubt very much that you will go to Paris with a bicycle.
-Average rental prices are as follows:
+For this, the public bicycle rental service velib will be able to give you a hand, as I doubt very much that you will go to Paris with a bicycle.
+Average rental prices are around €5 for a 24-hour service and €20 for a 3-day service.

-Book a bike tour in Paris
+Book a bike tour of Paris

-The different entrances/gates of the Louvre Museum
+The different entrances/doors of the Louvre Museum

-Entrance through the Pyramid to the Museum| ©Alex Holyoake
+Pyramid entrance to the museum| ©Alex Holyoake

-Entrance through the Pyramid to the Museum| ©Alex Holyoake
+Pyramid entrance to the museum| ©Alex Holyoake

 Carrousel du Louvre is perhaps the best entrance to the Louvre, as it has the shortest waiting times.